What The Location of Your Headache is Telling You

 Side

 Pain on the side of the head is a good indicator of a migraine.
 Migraines are triggered by hormones, diet, caffeine or stress.
-If the pain is severe and continues on a daily or weekly basis, it may be a result of a cluster headache, which is commonly associated with allergies or stress.
+If the pain is severe and continues daily or weekly, it may be a result of a cluster headache, commonly associated with allergies or stress.

 Side-of-the-head headaches are also brought on by tension headaches, inducing pressure and pain.